 Stickers are a common method of communicating a message or adding an image somewhere.
-We can also use a few variations of adhesiveness depending on how long the sticker will be used for, and the surface it is being applied to - glass stickers, wall stickers, floor stickers, door stickers, even skateboard deck stickers - the list is almost endless.
+We can also use a few variations of adhesiveness depending on how long the sticker will be used for, and the surface it is being applied to, for example, glass stickers, wall stickers, floor stickers, door stickers, and even skateboard deck stickers, the list is almost endless.

 Stickers are produced using a self-adhesive material.
-Peel off the backing and away you go - although the larger sticker, the trickier it may be to install if you're not experienced, however, we do offer an installation service to if needed.
+Commonly used with a vinyl material.
+Discover our vinyl printing service.
+Peel off the backing and away you go.
+Although the larger the sticker, the trickier it may be to install if you're not experienced.
+This is why The Graphical Tree offers an installation service, especially for a high-quality finish.

 A decal is simply when letters and shapes are cut from pre-coloured adhesive vinyl.
 It's much like using sheets of coloured paper, except that it comes on a roll-up to 50m long and has a sticky reverse.
 The adhesive allows us to install the produced designs on glass or other surfaces.

 In many ways, this is like using pre-coloured vinyl to produce a graphic.
 However, instead of producing a multi-coloured design in multiple individual colours, we instead print the design.
 This means we have one flat graphic in a single piece that can be cut to shape on the plotter following a cut path.
 This method means we don’t need to potentially spend a long time installing many pieces of printed vinyl stickers to produce multi-coloured graphics.
 Read more about Print & cut here.